 FutureAdvisor also offers one of the best free services for DIY investors.
 If you’re an investor who wants more control over managing your portfolio, you should give them a try.
 The service won’t actively manage your portfolio for free, but gives you personalized recommendations on all your investment accounts.

 The service also offers retirement planning, free college savings, and 401(k) management.
 FutureAdvisor helps you determine how much you should save for your kids’ college education, and it suggests the best accounts for your financial goals.
 The service will then monitor and rebalance your investments as your kid grows older, and it pays attention to market fluctuations to make the adjustments when beneficial.

 In our FutureAdvisor Review, we praised this no fee Robo Advisor for its flexibility.
 The service can link all your current brokerage accounts, and even comes with a free tool that allows you to accept or reject certain recommendations in your portfolio.
 There is no tax loss harvesting for free accounts, but it is available if you choose the Premium Service.

 Any of these robo advisors are going to fit the bill for you if you’re looking for a free service.
-Just remember – the robo advisors listed under Automated all require a new investment in their own account, while the ones listed under Non-Automated look at your existing investment accounts.
+Just remember – the robo advisors listed under Automated all require an investment in their own account, whether you open a new investment account with them or transfer over an existing one.
+The ones listed under Non-Automated are more like personal finance dashboards – they look at your existing investment accounts.
 This service is free – if you want them to automatically manage your existing accounts, there is an annual fee involved.